Don Muraco goes one-on-one with Victor Mercado and eats his lunch at the same time.11/06/2012 - 16:00

 Don Muraco: Bio

-The Magnificent Muraco is well remembered by anyone who followed WWE during the 1980s as one of the truly elite Superstars, as well as one of the most hated competitors the game has ever seen.
+The Magnificent Muraco is well remembered as one of the truly elite Superstars and one of the most hated competitors the game has ever seen by anyone who followed WWE during the 1980s

 His arrogant demeanor and total disregard for the rules drew him the instant disdain of fans far and wide, who greeted him with chants of "Beach Bum" as he did battle with their favorite heroes.
 Whether under the management of the late Grand Wizard, Capt.
 Lou Albano (both WWE Hall of Famers) or Mr. Fuji, Muraco was a force to be reckoned with.
 He was a two-time Intercontinental Champion, holding the title longer than nearly any other competitor, and his wars for that title with Pedro Morales are the stuff of legend.
 His 60-minute classics with WWE Champion Bob Backlund are among WWE's most revered matchups, as is his famous 1983 steel-cage bout with Jimmy "Superfly" Snuka at MSG during which Snuka dove off the top of the cage onto Muraco in one of WWE's most memorable moments of all time.